-On February 24th, Ukraine was invaded by Russia.
-A week later, on March 3, the International Criminal Court’s Attorney General, Karim Khan, after receiving the green light from 39 ICC states parties, opened an investigation to determine the existence of war crimes, indicating that "evidence-gathering work has begun", while the lawyer Philippe Sands called, in a tribune to the "Guardian" for the creation of a special court to judge the crime of aggression committed against Ukraine.
-On 11 April, the Prosecutor General of Ukraine, Iryna Venise-ktova, announced that 5600 investigations had been carried out for war crimes committed by Russia since the beginning of the war in Ukraine, and 500 the number of identified Russian war criminals.
+On 24 February, Ukraine was invaded by Russia.
+A week later, on March 3, the Prosecutor General of the International Criminal Court, Karim Khan, after receiving the green light from 39 ICC states parties, opened an investigation to determine the existence of war crimes, indicating that "the work of gathering evidence has begun", while the lawyer Philippe Sands called in a tribune at the "Guardian" for the creation of a special court to judge the crime of aggression committed against Ukraine.
+On 11 April, the Prosecutor General of Ukraine, Iryna Longitudinktova, announced that 5600 investigations had been opened for war crimes committed by Russia since the beginning of the war in Ukraine and 500 Russian war criminals were identified.

 This round table opens the debate on the question of which courts, national and international, can be tried for crimes committed in Ukraine, and on what grounds the accusation will be based